 The 2026/27 ATED bands took effect on 1 April 2026 and apply through to 31 March 2027.
-Six bands, six annual charges, indexed by the Consumer Prices Index for the year ended September 2025, with the band thresholds themselves (£500,000, £1m, £2m, £5m, £10m, £20m) fixed in primary legislation.
-This page is the numeric reference: the table, the worked examples in each band, the day-apportionment maths for mid-year acquisitions, the Pre-Return Banding Check route for boundary cases, and the year-on-year delta against 2025/26.
-For chargeable-persons positioning, see the ATED strategic overview; for the full regime walkthrough, see the 2026/27 pillar guide.
+There are six bands and six annual charges, indexed by the Consumer Prices Index for the year ended September 2025, with the band thresholds themselves (£500,000, £1m, £2m, £5m, £10m, £20m) fixed in primary legislation.
+To check whether you are caught by the regime at all, see the ATED overview for companies; for the full regime (valuation rules, every relief, the return, penalties), see the complete 2026/27 ATED guide.
+Everything else below is the rate detail: the table, a worked example in every band, the day-apportionment maths for a mid-year acquisition, the Pre-Return Banding Check route for boundary cases, and the year-on-year delta against 2025/26.

 2026/27 Bands and Annual Charges at a Glance